PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed killTask.py not to kill transferring jobs when noRunning is used
+  * fixed brokerage for evtest
   * fixed for new columns in JEDI_Events
   * added I/F for incexec
   * removed priority boost for det-tile